Two-connected signed graphs with maximum nullity at most two: Wide separations

-$P_6$ is a single edge, for otherwise, possibly after re-signing, we contract an odd edge in $P_6$ and obtain a signed graph that contains $K_4^o$ as a weak minor. $P_1$ is a single edge, for otherwise, we contract an odd edge in $P_1$ and obtain a signed graph that contains $K_4^e$ as a weak minor.
+By re-signing if needed, we may assume that, in $(G,\Sigma)$, $P_1$ is an odd path and that $P_2,\ldots,P_6$ are even paths.
+We can see that the paths $P_1$, $P_2$, $P_5$, and $P_6$ consist of single edges as follows. $P_6$ is a single edge, for otherwise, possibly after re-signing, we contract an odd edge in $P_6$ and obtain a signed graph that contains $K_4^o$ as a weak minor. $P_1$ is a single edge, for otherwise, we contract an odd edge in $P_1$ and obtain a signed graph that contains $K_4^e$ as a weak minor.
 If both $P_3$ and $P_5$ have length $\geq 2$, then, possibly after re-signing, we contract an odd edge in $P_3$ and in $P_5$, and obtain a signed graph that has $K_4^o$ as a weak minor.
 Hence at least one of $P_3$ and $P_5$ consists of a single edge.
 In the same way, at least one of $P_2$ and $P_4$ consists of a single edge.
 If both $P_2$ and $P_3$ have length $\geq 2$, then possibly after re-signing, we contract an odd edge in $P_2$ and in $P_3$, and obtain a signed graph that has $K_4^o$ as a weak minor.
 Hence at least one of $P_2$ and $P_3$ consists of a single edge.
 In the same way, at least one of $P_4$ and $P_5$ consists of a single edge.
 If one of $P_2$ and $P_5$ has length $\geq 2$, then $P_3$ and $P_4$ consist each of a single edge.
 Hence, we can conclude that both $P_2$ and $P_5$ consist of single edges, or that both $P_3$ and $P_4$ consist of single edges.
-By symmetric we may assume that $P_2$ and $P_5$ consist of single edges.
+By symmetry we may assume that $P_2$ and $P_5$ consist of single edges.

 Since $G$ has no $W_4$-minor, each path connecting a vertex of $P_3$ to a vertex of $P_4$ must contain at least one vertex of $\{v_1,v_4\}$ and at least one vertex of $\{v_2,v_3\}$.
 Thus $(G,\Sigma)$ has a wide separation. \end{proof}